The WCET determination is composed of several different tasks.

 Many of these tasks are quite complex for modern microprocessors and DSPs.

-The separation of WCET determination into several phases has the additional effect that different methods tailored to subtasks can be used.
-In our case, the value analysis, the cache analysis, and the pipeline analysis are done by abstract interpretation, a semantics-based method for static program analysis.
+The separation of the WCET determination into several phases has the additional effect that different methods tailored to subtasks can be used.
+In our case, the value analysis, the cache analysis, and the pipeline analysis are done by abstract interpretation, a semantics-based formal method for safe and sound static program analysis.
 Path analysis is done by integer linear programming.

 Reconstruction of the control flow from binary programs